instant-dev/instant/README.md

   .limit(2)
   .select();

-// Allow for OR queries
-users = await User.query()
+// Query with OR by sending in a list of where objects users = await User.query()
   .where( // Can pass in arguments or an array
     {id__in: [7, 8, 9]},